OracleMichael/OIC_WORKSHOP/ATTENDEE_MATERIALS/README.md

    - For the **sender**, click the pencil icon and type `"no-reply@oracle.com"`.
    - For the **recipient**, click the pencil icon and type your email surrounded by quotes.
    - For the **subject**, click the pencil icon and enter something descriptive surrounded by quotes, such as `"OIC Workshop: integration run"`.
    - For the **attachments**, click the plus icon and search for `FileReference`.
-There are two instances, and both work, for instance nested under **$initFile > WriteResponse > WriteResponse > ICSFile > FileReference**. _Note: even though this file reference comes from the "initFile" action, which comes before the appendToFile action, the data is modified before the email notification is fired, so the file will include all of the data processed by the foreach loop._
+There are two instances of the `FileReference`.
+You will use the one nested under **$initFile > WriteResponse > WriteResponse > ICSFile > FileReference**. _Note: even though this file reference comes from the "initFile" action, which comes before the appendToFile action, the data is modified before the email notification is fired, so the file will include all of the data processed by the foreach loop._
    - For the **body**, enter this text:
 ```
 Integration successfully executed.